SamueleD98/assignment_1/README.md

 - A room is chosen randomnly from the urgent list.
 It would be better to chose the one not visited for the longest time.
 This would require to store that information for every room or, equivalently, to query the ontology, each time, for all the rooms' *visitedAt* value.
 - Once done the previous, it would be necessary to give the robot the ability of planning path for reaching also locations not adjacent (maybe by following the reachable locations to build a tree and then chosing the path that leads to the target with the least steps)
 - The monitor and the recharge phase should call an external node for their execution, meanwhile the state machine should just check if the state is preempted and act accordingly.
+- Upon implementing an actual planner and controller, there will be the need of mapping each location to a point that will be passed to the planner as target.

 ## Contact me